-What made the magic was the fantastic teamwork and coordination of their dancing.
+Remember the Rocketts'?
+60 or 70 person-dance company at radio city musical in NY?
+What made their magic was the fantastic teamwork and coordination of their dancing.
 Not one of them was a star.
 Each of them was superb.

 Restaurants in Hanoi are like the Rocketts.
 There are not any huge stars…just a huge network of extraordinarily gifted chefs working in restaurants throughout the city.
 Some were born here but most came for a visit ,made friends, acquires a family and just never left.

 Most cuisines are represented but the addition of Vietnamese taste in these flavours with many of the traditions of European cuisines is almost magical.
 Service is superb.

 Wine lists are generous and you set the pace of your meal.
 Let me mention some of the rockets who make Hanoi a great food city.

 22 Nha Tho, Hoan Kiem, Hanoi

 Close to the Catheral or the Big Church as the locals call it , this restaurant offers a menu with spices reminiscent of An Nam (South of China).